-SOC Codes: 25-1081 Education Teachers, Postsecondary; 25-2000 Preschool, Elementary, Middle, Secondary, and Special Education Teachers; 25-3000 Other teachers and Instructors; 25-9020 Farm and Home Management Educators; 25-9030 Instructional Coordinators; 25-9040 Teaching Assistants.
+SOC Codes: 25-1081 Education Teachers, Postsecondary; 25-2000 Preschool, Elementary, Middle, Secondary, and Special Education Teachers; 25-3000 Other

+Teachers and Instructors; 25-9020 Farm and Home Management Educators; 25-9030 Instructional Coordinators; 25-9040 Teaching Assistants.

-The non-licensure MA with a major in education studies provides students with the opportunity to gain graduate-level skills and credentials in education and to further focus their studies in education.
+The non-licensure M.A. with a major in education studies provides students with the opportunity to gain graduate-level skills and credentials in education and to further focus their education studies.
 The MA-EDUC major provides a strong theoretical foundation in theory and research methods allowing the student to fully engage with the academic community of educators.

-• Health & Wellness (HWEL)
+Health & Wellness (HWEL)